7 Sources of Retirement Income When On A Tight Budget

 Instead of buying shares of real estate investment trusts, you can become an owner instead and escape being in the middle!

 Some retirees hire someone to manage and maintain the property, but the fees can be very costly.
-Thus leading the real estate yourself can be time-consuming and tiring, but you can surely get more out of your investment.
+Thus, managing real estate yourself can be time-consuming and tiring, but you can surely get more out of your investment.

 Pension

-Typically when you have worked for a particular company for an average of five years, you may be eligible to claim pension benefits.
-The longer you have worked, the higher the amount of pension you’ll receive.
+Typically, when you have worked for a particular company for an average of five years, you may be eligible to claim pension benefits.
+The longer you have worked, the higher the pension you’ll receive.

-This is one of the easiest and convenient ways to have retirement income because you are guaranteed to get an amount of money as soon as you leave work.
+This is one of the easiest and most convenient ways to earn retirement income because you are guaranteed to receive money as soon as you leave work.

 Reverse Mortgages

-You can also consider a reverse mortgage in getting a retirement income.
-This for those who are at least 62 years old and live on a fixed, steady income.
+You can also consider a reverse mortgage to get retirement income.
+This is for those at least 62 years old and living on a fixed, steady income.

-Reverse mortgages are commonly known as home equity conversion mortgages, which allows you to convert your home equity to a loan.
-You have the option to get the proceeds as an upfront payment, installment of fees, or a line of credit.
+Reverse mortgages, commonly known as home equity conversion mortgages, allow you to convert your home equity to a loan.
+You have the option to receive the proceeds as an upfront payment, installment of fees, or a line of credit.

 What’s excellent about reverse mortgages is you don’t have to pay income tax on the money you’ll receive simply because it’s a loan.